Dairy (New Zealand)

 In New Zealand, a dairy is a small owner-operated convenience shop licensed to sell groceries, eggs, milk, dairy products, perishables, newspapers and other staples during and after normal trading hours.
-The Australian term milk bar is also often used to describe dairies.

 Origins and usage

 The term dairy came into common usage in New Zealand English to describe small shops by the late 1930s.
 Perishables such as milk and eggs were formerly delivered to city households from a dairy farm; by the late 1930s, small shops stocked such produce, and the term shifted to describe these shops.
 In addition to this meaning, New Zealand English retains the common meanings of dairy, referring to milk, milk-derived products and associated industries.

 The distinction between dairies, superettes and grocery stores has grown increasingly blurred in New Zealand English, a fact acknowledged by the Liquor Licensing Authority in 1991, and by the Law Commission.
 Contributing factors to this blurring of meanings include the deregulation of trading shop hours on Sundays, ambiguity over alcohol sales laws (see below), and the abolition of restrictions on types of goods permitted to be sold by dairies.
 The Law Commission summed up the ambiguity as follows:

 Traditionally, a dairy was a small shop in a suburban area that sold goods such as butter, milk, bread and confectionery.
 It was able to trade outside normal trading hours.
 Today, the term "dairy" has different meanings for different people, and there seem to be fewer dairies in the traditional sense still in operation, although many shops still have "dairy" in their trading name.